jamesbriggs/wine-calc-project/README.md

   "no application framework".
 - add files to project from `files.txt` if necessary to recreate project
 - click on "Compiler ...
 Rebuild all" to rebuild
 - click on "Compiler ...
-Execute `winecalc`.exe Ctrl+F5" to run your build
+Execute `winecalc.exe` Ctrl+F5" to run your build

 - or you can build with the included Makefile by populating the environment variables, typing `cd \winecalc\lcc` and and typing